zo0o0ot/speaker-page/content/slides/tx-coding-in-the-web/index.md

 # Gitpod and Codespaces - Practical Differences

 - Gitpod has support for GitHub, GitLab, and Bitbucket.
 Codespaces is limited to GitHub.
 - Gitpod has been around since 2018 with a userbase and published pricing.
-Codespaces is still in beta as of 2021, though it is free if you can get in via the [sign-in page](https://github.com/features/codespaces/signup).
+Codespaces is still in beta as of 2021, though it is free if you can get in via the [sign-up page](https://github.com/features/codespaces/signup).
 - Collaboration in Codespaces is done with VS Live Share.
 Gitpod handles collaboration via shared workspaces, or by creating shareable snapshots.
 - Codespaces integrates with AI Copilot(beta) via a VS Code Extension, but you have to be accepted into both beta programs.
 Copilot is not available for Gitpod.
 - There's a VS Code extension to allow you to connect a local install of VS Code GitHub Codespaces.
 Gitpod is working on connecting to local IDEs with [Gitpod Local Companion](https://www.gitpod.io/docs/develop/local-companion), but it is still in preview.